wala/WALA/CONTRIBUTING.md

   `com.ibm.wala.util.collections.HashSetFactory.make()` respectively.
   Avoid use of `System.identityHashCode()` and finalizers.

-* DON'T write to `System.out` or `System.err`.
-Use the
-  `com.ibm.wala.util.debug.Trace` facility to write debugging and trace messages.

 * DON'T submit PRs that alter licensing related files or headers.
 If you believe there's a problem with them, file an issue and we'll be happy to discuss it.